green3g/can-geo/ol-map/guides/LayerOptions.md

-@typedef {Object} geocola.types.LayerOptions LayerOptions
+@typedef {Object} geo.types.LayerOptions LayerOptions
-@parent geocola.types
+@parent geo.types
 @option {String} type The openlayers layer class to use as the layer.
 Currently supported types are:
  - TileWMS
  - Group